1. Home

 Stocks That Pay Weekly Dividends

-William Sonoma has a huge potential of making it to the top e-commerce stock spot for the next few years with a dividend of 2.37% and an annual payout of $3.05.
+William Sonoma has a huge potential of making it to the top e-commerce stock spot for the next few years with a dividend of 2.22% and a quarterly payout of $0.90.

 MetLife Inc (NYSE: MET)